Connie-Musisi/ADATEST/README.md

 ```

 ### Requred packages
-These are the packages required to run ADATEST
+These are the packages required to run ADATEST:
     - phyloseq
     - signtrans
     - qvalue